brandur/sorg/content/drafts/sortsupport.md

 representative part of their value into the sort tuple to save trips to the heap.
-Because sort tuples usually don't have the space to store the entirety of the value, SortSupport generates a "digest" of the full value called an **abbreviated key**, and stores it instead.
-The contents of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to the sorting rules of type.
+Because sort tuples usually don't have the space to store the entirety of the value, SortSupport generates a digest of the full value called an **abbreviated key**, and stores it instead.
+The contents of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to pre-existing sorting rules.

 Abbreviated keys should never produce an incorrect comparison, but it's okay if they can't fully resolve one.
-If two abbreviated keys look equal, Postgres will fall back to comparing their full heap values to make sure it gets the right result (usually called an "authoritative comparison").
+If two abbreviated keys look equal, Postgres will fall back to comparing their full heap values to make sure it gets the right result (called an "authoritative comparison").

 !fig src="/assets/sortsupport/abbreviated-keys.svg" caption="A sort tuple with an abbreviated key and pointer to the heap."

-Implementing an abbreviated key is quite straightforward in many cases.
-UUIDs are a good example: at 128 bits long they're always larger than the pointer size even on a 64-bit machine, but we can get a very good proxy of their full value just by sampling their first 64 bits (or 32 on a
+Implementing an abbreviated key is straightforward in many cases.
+UUIDs are a good example of that: at 128 bits long they're always larger than the pointer size even on a 64-bit machine, but we can get a very good proxy of their full value just by sampling their first 64 bits (or 32 on a